VegaDeftwing/OpGuidesHugoSrc/content/Music/Instruments/guitar.md

 TODO: General overview, labeled diagram pointing to each component

+Les Paul, Gretch, Stratocaster, Telecaster, Jazzmaster

+https://www.youtube.com/watch?v=hEOuGs7m8bw might be good to at least link, if not embed

 # Guitar Pickups

 A guitar pickup is a type of transducer - a device that converts one kind of energy into another.